AtlasAttack/Atlas-Taskmaster/README.md

 3. Under **"ServiceWindowNames"**, change **"applicationName1"** to a name that would appear in the main window of the application when it's run. *(If the application's window's name is "League of Legends", the name "League" would work).* If you're not sure what the window name of an application is, open Task Manager and locate your process in the list, then use that name.

+*If the process you want to manage does not have an application window, or you can't find the window's name, you can use the process name instead.
+Be careful doing this however, as some processes can share names and this may lead to Taskmaster linking to the wrong process.*

 4. (Optional) Under **"ServiceKeepRunning"**, if you'd like Taskmaster to restart the application in the event it closes, make sure the value in between the <string> tags is **true**.
 Otherwise set this to false.

  5. (Optional) If you'd like to manage multiple services, you'll need to add additional <string> tags to the sections outlined in steps 2-4.
 You can add as many services as you'd like.